snowman-repos/book/project_managers/README.md

 ### Issue Tracking

 Another crucial tool is an issue tracker.
 This could be as simple as an email inbox, or it could be a physical board in the office somewhere that's peppered with scribbled index cards.
 There are many on and offline software options.
 Whatever system works best for you.
+You might even try a combination of systems.

 Issues could be new tasks relating to features and optimisations, or they could be bugs.
 There *will* be bugs.
 The key features of an issue tracker are: